bshaffer/sfThemeGeneratorPlugin/README.markdown

 -------------------------------

 Almost everyone won't have to.
 The themes will be created by other developers and you will just need this plugin to run the tasks.
-This plugin comes with a theme configuration for the "admin" and "default" themes bundled with symfony core.
+This plugin comes with a theme configuration for the `admin` and `default` themes bundled with symfony core.

     # OLD AND BUSTED
     $ php symfony generate:module myapp my_model